 The service costs $12 per month, but there are frequent discounted offers if you subscribe for a longer period.
 Right now, for example, you can get one year for $70 (around $5.75 per month), two years for $80 (about $3.30 per month), or three years for $100 ($2.75 per month).

 Another fast and reliable service, VyprVPN is provided by Golden Frog, a company that has a solid track record when it comes to online privacy and security.
 It owns and runs its own networks independent of third parties, doesn’t share your data with anyone, and only keeps logs of IP addresses, connection times, and bytes used for 30 days.
-It offers 70 server locations spread across the globe, support for 256-bit encryption, and a proprietary technology called Chameleon, which masks the fact you are using a VPN service.
+It offers 70 server locations spread across more than 700 servers across the globe, support for 256-bit encryption, and a proprietary technology called Chameleon, which masks the fact you are using a VPN service.
 Chameleon is ideal if you’re looking to stream content from another country.
 VyprVPN also has a kill switch feature.

 The Android app is incredibly easy to use.
 You can just tap connect to find a local server, choose the fastest server, or browse the list if you want to specify a particular country.
 You can see basic info on your connection, check a speed graph, and see a connection log.
 The nice thing about the VyprVPN app is that you can also configure it to automatically connect based on your preferences — such as any time you join an untrustworthy network — which is perfect for public Wi-Fi protection.
 The service is based in Switzerland.

 The standard account costs $10 per month or $60 for a year, and allows three simultaneous connections.
 We recommend going for the Premium account, which is $13 per month, or $80 annually.
 Doing so will grant you a few extra features and support for five simultaneous connections.
-You can test the service for yourself with the free 3-day trial.
+You can test the service for yourself with the free three-day trial.

 ExpressVPN allows split tunneling, so you can route some of your device traffic through the VPN, but let the rest access the internet directly, if you so desire.
 However, it lacks a kill switch feature.
 The service is based in the British Virgin Islands.